oimodeler/oimodeler/docs/source/examples.rst

   :alt: Alternative text

-Let's finished this example by plotting the visibility of such models for a set of East-West and North-South baselines and wavelengths in the K band.
+Let's finish this example by plotting the visibility of such models for a set of East-West and North-South baselines and wavelengths in the K band.